ese3500/final-project-micro-music/README.md

 ### 2. Motivation

 Micro-music is deeply invested in improving the recording, playback, and visualization capababilities at a very low cost, to provide music producers the ability to produce any music of their choice without the burden of cost and energy usage.
 Using a low-powered ATMEGA328PB microcontroller and a 7-series FPGA, we are confident in our ability to improve and shape the recording, playback, and visualization opportunities in the music industry.
-Micro-music is the change that is needed to accelerate the music industry - and we know it will.

 ### 3. Goals